 Aloo Chaat or Potato Chaat is a simple to make delicious medley of interesting flavours all in one morsel and reminds you of the flavours of Chandni Chowk.
 It is made by topping boiled & fried potato cubes with creamy curd, chutneys and spices.
-Here is how to make Aloo ki Chaat.
+Here is how to make Aloo ki Chaat recipe.

 The minute summer arrives, the craving to eat and relish something chilled, chatpata and light simply overtakes everything else, right?
 Coolers, sharbats, juices, finger food or our very own favourite street food of Delhi – Chaat, makes you weak in knees and cherish the scorching heat of summer without a regret.

-Considering the craze at my home for Chaat especially during summer when you cannot eat too heavy meals, I keep jarfuls of Coriander Mint Chutney, Khajoor Imli ki Chutney, Khatti Imli ki Chutney, Kairi aur Dhaniya ki Chutney ready in the refrigerator.
+Considering the craze at my home for Chaat especially during summer when you cannot eat too heavy meals, I keep jarfuls of Coriander Mint Chutney, Khatti Imli ki Chutney, Kairi aur Dhaniya ki Chutney ready in the refrigerator.

 So, the minute my kiddo comes from his activity classes complaining about the tummy rats, he gets served one or the other Chaat within minutes.
 With a dabba of Papdi ready at home, I could instantly make Papdi Chaat yesterday and serve him to his sheer surprise.

 Today, while I am about to receive guests at home, I wondered if Aloo Chaat could be served to them?
 And I figured out it was easy to pull it off within no time.